carbon-plugins/carbon-icons/readme.txt

 == Screenshots ==

+1. With Carbon Icons, customization is a breeze.
+Tailor the icons to your precise requirements by adjusting their size, color, position, and background.
+2. Carbon Icons supports custom icons, allowing you to infuse your website with a personal touch.
+3. With over 12000 icons (in the premium version), Carbon Icons has every icon you need.
+4. Carbon Icons offers an impressive selection of icon libraries to suit your unique design needs.
+5. Carbon Icons was built for the Gutenberg editor, allowing you to add icons to your posts and pages with just a few clicks.
+6. Find any icon icon with ease thanks to a search input that lets you swiftly find anything you need.
-1. Multiple icon libraries, with every icon you need.
+7. Multiple icon libraries, with every icon you need.
-2. Add your own, custom SVG
+8. Add your own, custom SVG
-3. Multiple convenient settings
+9. Multiple convenient settings
-4. Extended customisation for unique icons
+10. Extended customisation for unique icons
-5. Dashboard in light mode
+11. Carbon Icons dashboard in light mode
-6. Dashboard in dark mode
+12. Carbon Icons dashboard in dark mode

 == Changelog ==

 = 1.0.0 =
-* Initial release
+* Initial release of Carbon Icons

 == Upgrade Notice ==